canac/chron/README.md

 #### `retry.limit`

-Set `retry.limit` to the number of times that a job will be rerun.
-For example, if `retry.limit = 3`, the job will run at most 4 times: once for the initial run plus 3 reruns. `limit` defaults to 0 (i.e. no retries)
+Set `retry.limit` to control how many times th job will be rerun when it fails.
+For example, if `retry.limit = 3`, the job will run at most 4 times: once for the initial run plus 3 reruns.
+Set the limit to `"unlimited"` to rerun it an unlimited number of times. `limit` defaults to 0 (i.e. no retries).

 #### `retry.delay`